ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 Upload the Excel file into a SharePoint folder.
 It doesn&#39;t matter what the folder or file name is, but make sure you remember where you have saved the file as this will need to be entered multiple times in the Flow.
 Please leave the table names the same, as Power BI uses hard coded table names as part of the query.

+### Update the Excel file with the scripts.
+Ensure you can access the scripts in Excel.
+You can either type them in from the .osts file, or save the .osts files in your onedrive, under documents > office scripts.
+The scripts must be associated with the Excel file.

 ### Import the Flow into Power Automate

 Open Power Automate and import the Flow package.
 The Flow is a cloud flow that is set to run each night at 11:00pm.